google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

-In addition to normal validation of the server certificate and its chain, TLS clients SHOULD validate each received SCT for which they have the corresponding log's metadata.
+In addition to normal validation of the server certificate and its chain, TLS clients SHOULD validate each received SCT for which they have the corresponding log's parameters.
 To validate an SCT, a TLS client computes the signature input from the SCT data and the server certificate, and then verifies the signature using the corresponding log's public key.
 TLS clients MUST NOT consider valid any SCT whose timestamp is in the future.